jacobcody/MEEN432Sp2025_jacobcody/Project 4/Final/ReadME.md

 Howdy Nathan!

-Attached are our scripts Project 4 files Proj4_track.m, Proj4_output, Proj4_init.m, and raceStat.m as well as our simulink Proj4_sim.slx.
+Attached are our final scripts for Project 4 files Proj4_track.m, Proj4_output, Proj4_init.m, and raceStat.m as well as our simulink Proj4_sim.slx.
 After week 2 we were able to initially get the EV to run the required 5 laps, hitting 19 at one point, but now while implementing the battery the model has not been able to run and we are still investigating the cause of the error.